kubeslice/kubeslice-controller/README.md

 ### Run Local Image on Kind Clusters

-1. Loading kubeslice-controller image into your kind cluster ([kind](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster)).
+1. Load the kubeslice-controller image into your kind cluster ([kind](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster)).
-   If needed, replace `aveshasystems/kubeslice-controller` with your locally built image name in the previous step.
+   If needed, modify `aveshasystems/kubeslice-controller` with your locally built image name in the previous step.

 * Note: If you use a named cluster, you must specify the name of the cluster you wish to load the images into.
 See [loading an image into your kind cluster](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster).